m21ark/cpd/assign1/README.md

 This project uses both C++ and Go languages for analysis.
 Thus, assuming C/C++ compiler is already installed, only Go requires installation:

 > \> `sudo apt install golang`

+Note: As PAPI installation varies with each OS, we opted to not cover it here.

 ## Compilation